lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   ct is the ciphertext from KemCiphertextInfo.

-\< ToDo: With the update to -V08, the fields senderNonce, recipNonce, len, and mac were removed from the KemOtherInfo sequence.
+\< Editorial Note: With the update to -V08, the fields senderNonce, recipNonce, len, and mac were removed from the KemOtherInfo sequence.

   Alice's public KEM key could be added based on the discussion on the LAMPS list, see the tread "Does cms-kemri need to include H(ct) as a KDF input?".

   The authors are waiting for expert reviews providing guidance which fields are needed and bring additional value for the KEM-bases message protection.

-End of ToDo >
+End of Editorial Note >

 * OKM is the output keying material of the KDF used for MAC-based message protection of length len and is called ssk in this document.